BeyondGrades/BeyondGrades.github.io/_resources/2024-08-07-philosophers.md

 ---
 title: "Philosophers"
-excerpt: "You will be surprised how often they are brought up."
+excerpt: "You will be surprised how often they are brought up..."
 toc: true
 toc_sticky: true
 ---